 When should I seek immediate care?

-- Your child says his neck feels stiff.
+- Your child says his or her neck feels stiff.

-- Your child has a headache and vomiting.
+- Your child has a headache and is vomiting.

 - Your child has blurred or double vision and cannot see well in bright light.

-- Your child's infected eye bulges from his head.
+- Your child's infected eye bulges from his or her head.